Traffic

 Wider culverts and bridges under the freeway will help migrating and spawning salmon, as required by a 2018 U.S. Supreme Court ruling that favored the state’s Indigenous tribes, who retained the right to fish in exchange for land under 1850s treaties.
 WSDOT is tackling a $160 million project to widen salmon-bearing streams under I-5 along a 6-mile stretch of road in Whatcom and Skagit counties.

-In addition to the Old Samish Road closure, overnight single-lane closures can be expected on I-5 from Bellingham south to the Skagit County line — except during the World Cup in June, WSDOT’s David Rasbach told The Bellingham Herald.
+In addition to the Old Samish Road closure, overnight single-lane closures can be expected on I-5 from Bellingham south to the Skagit County line — except during the World Cup in June, WSDOT’s David Rasbach told The Herald in a phone call.

 A total of 17 barriers to fish will be replaced with 10 new bridges and culverts that WSDOT said “improves stream connectivity” for unnamed tributaries to Friday Creek, Lake Creek, an unnamed tributary to Lake Creek and Chuckanut Creek where I-5 passes Lake Samish south of Bellingham.